OctopusDeploy/docs/src/pages/docs/deployments/azure/service-fabric/deploying-a-package-to-a-service-fabric-cluster.md

 ### Extract the Service Fabric package

-Service Fabric package files are extracted during deployment, as the `Publish-UpgradedServiceFabricapplication` cmdlet used by Calamari requires an `ApplicationPackagePath` parameter to the extracted package.
+Service Fabric package files are extracted during deployment, as the `Publish-UpgradedServiceFabricApplication` cmdlet used by Calamari requires an `ApplicationPackagePath` parameter to the extracted package.
 This also allows Octopus to use available features such as .NET Configuration Transforms and Variable Substitution.

 Setting the `Octopus.Action.ServiceFabric.LogExtractedApplicationPackage` variable to `true` will cause the layout of the extracted package to be written into the Task Log.
 This may assist with finding the path to a particular file.